Region of Southern Denmark: GDP

 The Gross domestic product (GDP) of the region was 57.3 billion € in 2018, accounting for 19.0% of Denmark's economic output.
 GDP per capita adjusted for purchasing power was 35,100 € or 116% of the EU27 average in the same year.

 North Schleswig Germans

 The Region of Southern Denmark is home to the only officially recognised ethno-linguistic minority of Denmark proper, the North Schleswig Germans of North Schleswig.
 This minority makes up about 6% of the total population of the municipalities of Aabenraa/Apenrade, Haderslev/Hadersleben, Sønderborg/Sonderburg and Tønder/Tondern.
 In these four municipalities, the German minority enjoys certain linguistic rights in accordance with the European Charter for Regional or Minority Languages.

 Regional Council

 The five regions of Denmark each have a regional council of 41 members.
 These are elected every four years, during the local elections.

+Carl Holst was a member of the central government of Denmark from 28 June 2015 – 30 September 2015.

+From 2023 Stephanie Lose became a part of the central government of Denmark.